Provincial Advisory Group

 About our Provincial Advisory Group

-The Gender Equity Learning and Knowledge Exchange is driven by the guidance of a Provincial Advisory Group comprised of leaders from various organizations in British Columbia with regional and provincial interest in addressing gender inequities and ending gender-based violence.
+The Gender Equity Learning and Knowledge Exchange was initially driven by the vision and guidance of a Provincial Advisory Group comprised of leaders from various organizations in British Columbia with a regional and provincial interest in addressing gender inequities and ending gender-based violence.

 Amy S. FitzGerald

 Amy S. FitzGerald is the Executive Director and formerly the Director of Training & Programs at the BC Society of Transition Houses (BCSTH).

 Previously in BC, Amy was a policy analyst working on gender based violence issues as they relate to coordinated community responses, the workplace and transportation in rural and remote BC.
 She has been a public interest lawyer for over 20 years and served as the domestic violence Assistant Attorney General at the Vermont Attorney General’s Office working on unsolved homicides and domestic violence litigation, policy, training and legislation, as well as a Legal Services lawyer and Public Defender in Vermont and NYC.
 Amy was the founding chair of Vermont’s Domestic Violence Fatality Review Commission, served on Vermont’s Child Fatality Review Team and the BC Coroner’s Service Death Review Panel reviewing Intimate Partner Violence Deaths from 2010 – 2015.

 Dr. Angela Kaida is an Associate Professor and epidemiologist in the Faculty of Health Sciences at Simon Fraser University.